Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Discussion

 Moreover, the pseudo-values should be computed using an appropriate formula.
 Using extensive simulation exercises (results not shown), we observed that if we start from weighted marginal estimators of the SOPs, inference based on pseudo-values obtained by the formula proposed by Logan et al. \cite{logan2011} will generally lead to unsatisfactory results.

 If there are a small number of clusters, the corresponding $p$-values of the estimated coefficients from the pseudo-value regression may be unreliable.
 Perhaps, one can develop a suitable bootstrap variant for a large-sample method for more reliable inference in such cases (for example, the SCI example).
+Our first attempt will be to resample the clusters as the sampling unit, and we will evaluate the performance of the resulting methods and their variance using carefully designed simulation experiments.
 We hope to pursue this investigation elsewhere.

 We can further extend the pseudo-value regression approach for ICS problems to settings with more complex censoring structures such as state and covariate-dependent censoring.
 Under such scenarios, one could begin with marginal estimators that are valid under such censoring structures \citep{datta2002}.
 Additional complications may arise due to the interaction of the various weights used for adjustments and the impact of the covariates on censoring, ICS, and transition times.
 A detailed examination may be conducted elsewhere.
 Another problem worthy of investigation is the extension of the pseudo-value regression approach to clustered current-status or interval-censored multistate data with potential ICS \cite{lan2017}.